-The Great Walks are eight multi-day hikes (and one multi day canoe trip) in New Zealand, with backcountry huts and camping grounds linking each day’s adventure.
+The Great Walks are nine multi-day hikes (and one multi-day canoe trip) in New Zealand, with backcountry huts and camping grounds linking each day’s adventure.
 They are well-maintained and a fantastic way to experience New Zealand’s great outdoors.

 The fact that they are called Great Walks rather than Great Hikes represents quite well the Kiwi proneness to under-exaggeration.
 These ‘Great Walks’ are not walks at all, but rather strenuous hikes through rugged terrain.

-For a while now, it has been my goal to do all nine great walks.
-I did my first, the Kepler Track, in 2015, and I just attempted my third, the Routeburn Track, last month (unfortunately we had to turn back due to heavy late season snow.)
+For a while now, it has been my goal to do all the great walks.
+I did my first, the Kepler Track, in 2015, I hiked my third Great Walk, the Abel Tasman Track, in 2020, and I one section of the Routeburn Track in 2017 (unfortunately we had to turn back due to heavy late-season snow), and another in 2023.

 But this post is about my second Great Walk: The Tongariro Northern Circuit.

-After reading a number of accounts from people that had done all nine Great Walks saying that the Tongariro Circuit was their favorite, I knew I had to do it.
+After reading a number of accounts from people that had done all the Great Walks saying that the Tongariro Circuit was their favorite, I knew I had to do it.

 Luckily when I went online to see if there was any availability over Easter weekend in the huts, there was one bed in each – it seemed like it was meant to be.